Posted on Leave a comment

 2. Let go of what you cannot change

 You will not be able to help your adult child heal from an eating disorder if you are living in the past, regretting things you did or did not do.
 And it also doesn’t help to defend yourself against any thoughts that the past wasn’t perfect.
 We all have regrets.
 We all have things we wish we hadn’t done or had done differently.
+But here we are, right now.
+You can still make a difference.
+You’re both still here!

 And an eating disorder is likely going to bring up the past for your family.
 While it’s important to try and understand your child’s eating disorder, don’t get too caught up in a single event, person, or situation that you blame for it.
 Eating disorders arise based on a combination of factors – it’s never just one thing.